-- (a) Cleared widths for traveled ways (excluding on-street parking spaces and passing turnouts) shall not be more than 20 feet 22 feet or less than 12 feet.
-A cleared height of not less than 16 feet above the entire passageway shall be established and maintained. - (b) Drainage and surface runoff from all passageways must be suitably accommodated by an approved drainage system, using best management practices. - (c) All OSC-PRD plans shall specify that such passageways will not be dedicated to the Town, but are to remain private ways; all deeds or other instruments conveying any portion of land or structure in an OSC-PRD containing such a passageway(s), shall specify that such passage way(s) are and shall remain private way(s); in perpetuity; and - N. Site improvements.
+- (b) Drainage and surface runoff from all passageways must be suitably accommodated by an approved drainage system, using best management practices. - (c) All OSC-PRD plans shall specify that such passageways will not be dedicated to the Town, but are to remain private ways; all deeds or other instruments conveying any portion of land or structure in an OSC-PRD containing such a passageway(s), shall specify that such passage way(s) are and shall remain private way(s). in perpetuity; and - N. Site improvements.
 Site improvements specific to an OSC-PRD are listed below.
 To assist the Planning Board's evaluation of site changes and improvements from any OSC-PRD plan, the applicant shall submit said plan to the Town's Conservation Commission and Board of Health for review and recommendations to the Planning Board. - (1) Water supply.
-Each lot and the development in its entirety shall be served by water supply systems. - (2) Sewage disposal.
-Privately owned and maintained on-site sewage disposal or treatment systems may be approved to serve buildings and lots in an OSCPRD, if owned, maintained, operated, and monitored by a residents association, notwithstanding the provisions of § 125-32D of this Bylaw, if such treatment facility or system is approved by the Board of Health and in compliance with the requirements of Title 5, 310 CMR 15.00, or approved in accordance with the requirements of 314 CMR 5.00 (the Ground Water Discharge Permit Program).
-An approved system may be located on land owned in common by the owners of the building lots or residential units within the development. - (3) Parking.
+Each lot and The development in its entirety shall be served by a single water supply system.
+Any water supply for such a development must be compliant with MassDEP's well guidelines.
+These guidelines require a public water supply well if the well services more than 24 people.
+The applicant should be prepared to meet those requirements in the initial plan submittal. - (2) Sewage disposal.
+Privately owned and maintained on-site sewage disposal or treatment systems may be approved to serve buildings and lots in an OSC-PRD, if owned, maintained, operated, and monitored by a residents association, notwithstanding the provisions of § 125-32D of this Bylaw, provided that the owners provide evidence that a qualified professional has been hired to maintain the treatment system, and provided such treatment facility or system is approved by the Board of Health and in compliance with the requirements of Title 5, 310 CMR 15.00, or approved in accordance with the requirements of 314 CMR 5.00 (the Ground Water Discharge Permit Program).
+An approved system may be located on land owned in common by the owners of the building lots or residential units within the development. - Parking.
 Unless otherwise approved by the Planning Board, a minimum and a maximum of 1.5 off-street parking spaces shall be provided for each unit, exclusive of spaces within garages.
-The Planning Board may also approve, based upon the nature of the development proposed and exclusive of the 1.5 parking space ratio provided, areas for visitor parking.
+The Planning Board may also approve, based upon the nature of the development proposed and exclusive of the 1.5 parking space ratio provided, areas for visitor parking. - (3) Storm runoff control.
+The applicant shall demonstrate that, as compared with the situation that would exist on the site without the development, no phase of the proposed OSC-PRD will result in an increase in the peak rate of storm runoff at the parcel boundary for the OSC-PRD as a whole for the 25-,

-(4) Storm runoff control.
-The applicant shall demonstrate that, as compared with the situation that would exist on the site without the development, no phase of the proposed OSC-PRD will result in an increase in the peak rate of storm runoff at the parcel boundary for the OSC-PRD as a whole for the 25-, 50- and 100-year design storms, and that there will be no net loss in flood storage capacity for the 100-year design storm.
+50- and 100-year design storms, and that there will be no net loss in flood storage capacity for the 100-year design storm.
 In making such determinations, any state or local orders or requirements of the Wetlands Protection Act or the Town's Wetlands Protection Bylaw shall be assumed in the calculations of runoff and flood storage without the OSC-PRD, but alternative forms of development shall not be assumed.